voder-ai/create-fastify-ts/docs/development-setup.md

    ```bash
    git push origin main
    ```
-   The pre-push hook will run `npm run build`, `npm test`, `npm run lint`, `npm run type-check`, and `npm run format:check` before the push is sent to GitHub.
+   The pre-push hook will run `npm run build`, `npm test`, `npm run lint`, `npm run type-check`, `npm run format:check`, `npm run audit:ci`, and `npm run quality:lint-format-smoke` before the push is sent to GitHub.
 If any of these checks fail, the push is blocked until you resolve the issues.
 6. **Let CI/CD run** on GitHub.
 On every push to `main`, the `CI/CD Pipeline` workflow repeats the same quality checks and, if they pass, publishes a new version via `semantic-release`.

 Keeping changes small and following this workflow ensures that `main` is always releasable and that every commit can be deployed safely.